-Children are warmly welcomed into the playgroup and a good range of resources encourages children to be aware of their own and other cultures.
+Children are warmly welcomed into the pre-school and a good range of resources encourages children to be aware of their own and other cultures.
 These positive images of the wider community enable children to develop self-esteem and a sense of their own worth.
-The playgroup has effective arrangements in place to care for children with learning difficulties and/or disabilities.
-Children are well behaved and are able to share and show consideration for others.
+The pre-school has effective arrangements in place to care for children with special needs and children with English as an additional language.
+Children are very well behaved and are able to share and show consideration for others.
 They respond well to reminders to care for resources and each other and staff have high expectations of their behaviour.
 Children's spiritual, moral, social and cultural development is fostered.